 Akamai's chief decision-maker, as defined under SFAS No. 131, "Disclosures About Segments of an Enterprise and Related Information," ("SFAS No. 131") is the Chief Executive Officer and the executive management team.
-As of March 31, 2009, Akamai operated in one industry segment: providing services for accelerating and improving the delivery of content and applications over the Internet.
+As of June 30, 2009, Akamai operated in one industry segment: providing services for accelerating and improving the delivery of content and applications over the Internet.
 The Company is not organized by market and is managed and operated as one business.
 A single management team that reports to the Chief Executive Officer comprehensively manages the entire business.
 The Company does not operate any material separate lines of business or separate business entities with respect to its services.
 Accordingly, the Company does not accumulate discrete financial information with respect to separate product lines and does not have separately reportable segments as defined by SFAS No. 131.

 The Company deploys its servers into networks worldwide.
-As of March 31, 2009, the Company had \$137.7 million and \$37.0 million of property and equipment, net of accumulated depreciation, located in the United States and in foreign locations, respectively.
-As of December 31, 2008, the Company had \$138.6 million and \$35.9 million of property and equipment, net of accumulated depreciation, located in the United States and in foreign locations.
-For the United States and in foreign locations, respectively.
-Akamai sells its services through a direct sales force located both in the United States and certain foreign locations.
-For the three months ended March 31, 2009, approximately 28% of revenues were derived from the Company's operations outside the United States, including 18% from Europe.
-For the three months ended March 31, 2008, 25% of revenues were derived from the Company's operations outside the United States, including 17% from Europe.
+As of June 30, 2009, the Company had \$139.4 million and \$35.3 million of property and equipment, net of accumulated depreciation, located in the United States and in foreign locations, respectively.
+As of December 31, 2008, the Company had \$138.6 million and \$35.9 million of property and equipment, net of accumulated depreciation, located in the United States and in foreign locations, respectively.
+As of December 31, 2008, the Company had \$138.6 million and \$35.9 million of property and equipment, net of accumulated depreciation, located in the United States and in foreign locations, respectively.
+Akamai sells its services through a direct sales force and channel partners located both in the United States and certain foreign locations.
+For both the three and six months ended June 30, 2009, approximately 28% of revenues were derived from the Company's operations outside the United States, including 17% from Europe.
+For the three and six months ended June 30, 2008, approximately 26% and 25% of revenues, respectively, was derived from the Company's operations outside the United States, including 19% and 18%, respectively, from Europe during such periods.
 No single country outside the United States accounted for 10% or more of revenues during these periods.
-For the three months ended March 31, 2009, and 2008, no customer accounted for 10% or more of total revenues.
+For the three and six months ended June 30, 2009 and 2008, no customer accounted for 10% or more of total revenues.